qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

 Summary
 -------

-This proposal is aimed at providing more stable (as is seldom changing) releases of QGIS for corporate and institutional users who prefer a slower release cycle with a more stable version of QGIS that receives bug fix updates over the life of the release.
+This proposal is aimed at providing more stable (as in seldom changing) releases of QGIS for corporate and institutional users who prefer a slower release cycle with a more stable version of QGIS that receives bug fix updates over the life of the release.